Back to News & Insights

 When it comes to long-haul trucking, a market of approximately $1.7 trillion in the U.S. and Europe, the math behind autonomy is compelling.

 Tobias Glitterstam, Senior Vice President and Chief Strategy & Transformation Officer at International, explained: “If you look at the big buckets of cost, it’s the truck itself, fuel, and the driver.
-The driver is often a third to half of the total.
-I see a lot of business cases cross my desk, and this is the one where we don’t even need to optimize — the case is so obvious.
-It creates a win for the shipper or carrier, for us, and for the software provider.
-We are partnering with Plus for the autonomous driver software, and there is a clear benefit for all of us.”
+The driver is often a third to half of the total.”

 The urgency is: a chronic driver shortage, surging freight demand, and the need to improve total cost of ownership while enhancing safety.
 Autonomous trucking directly addresses all of these.